R2-C2/google_homepage/README.md

 # the_odin_project
-My progress through The Odin Project.
+My first project from The Odin Project.
+Build a simple google homepage with HTML and CSS.